Mark Kamins: Life and career

 Around this time, Kamins began remixing songs.
 His first remix was "Big Business" (1981) by David Byrne.
 He suggested the instrumental for "Pull Up to the Bumper" (1981) by Grace Jones.
 "That was a B-Side of a Junior Tucker song.
 It was just a Sly & Robbie dub track that was hanging around.
 I gave it to Grace to write some lyrics on it, and she came up with "Pull Up to the Bumper."

-In 1982, Madonna, then an aspiring singer gave Kamins the demo tape of her song "Everybody" at Danceteria.
-They became romantically involved and Kamins played her music for Blackwell in hopes to sign her but he said, "I'm not gonna sign my A&R guy's girlfriend."
+In 1982, Madonna, then an aspiring singer, gave Kamins the demo tape of her song "Everybody" at Danceteria.
+They became romantically involved and Kamins played her music for Blackwell, hoping to sign her.
+The Island Records chief said, "I'm not gonna sign my A&R guy's girlfriend."
 Kamins then sent the tape to Seymour Stein, head of Sire Records.
 Stein was impressed with the song and asked to meet Madonna while he was admitted to Lenox Hill Hospital, ultimately signing her to a singles deal.
-Kamins produced Madonna's debut single "Everybody" which was released in October 1982.
+Kamins produced "Everybody", which was released as Madonna's debut single in October 1982.

 Kamins remixed "A Nite Out" (1983) and "Peacetrain" (1984) by Urban Blight.
 In 1984, Kamins recorded the Beastie Boys.
 He produced the 1985 album Pigs and Battleships by Quando Quango.
 In 1985, Steve Rubell hired Kamins as DJ at the opening week of the Palladium nightclub, but his style didn't work well at the club and he was fired after the opening night.

-Kamins opened his own venue, The Harem, where live Turkish musicians would play along with instrumental house tracks that he would play.
+Kamins opened his own venue, The Harem, where live Turkish musicians played along with his instrumental house tracks.